department-of-veterans-affairs/vets-website/content/pages/healthcare/about-va-health-care/your-care-team.md

 You get to choose the main VA location where you’ll get care.
 We’ll assign you a health care team—including your primary care provider—based on the location you choose.

 If you decide you want to change to a different primary care doctor, you’ll need to talk to your health care team leader or to the patient advocate at your VA medical center.
-[Connect with your medical center](https://www.va.gov/health/vamc/).
+[Find a medical center near you](/facilities/).

 <br>